DiegoRiv18/Games/README.md

 Reversi - Playable board game created in university as a homework assignment.
 (Done in CLion IDE)

-Breakout - Done in Unity without school help.
+Breakout - Done in Unity with C#